Prototyping a custom processing pipeline#

 Let’s get back to our custom function.
 We can create a new macro-command that will apply the function to the current image.
 To do so, we open the “Macro Panel” and click on the “New macro” libre-gui-add button.

 DataLab creates a new macro-command which is not empty: it contains a sample code that shows how to create a new image and add it to the “Image Panel”.
-We can remove this code and replace it with our own code:

 # Import the necessary modules